jooonkim/reader/README.md

 ![reader_screenshot](reader_screenshot.png)

-A lightweight, self-hosted EPUB reader that lets you read through EPUB books one chapter at a time.
+From Karpathy: *"A lightweight, self-hosted EPUB reader that lets you read through EPUB books one chapter at a time.
 This makes it very easy to copy paste the contents of a chapter to an LLM, to read along.
 Basically - get epub books (e.g. [Project Gutenberg](https://www.gutenberg.org/) has many), open them up in this reader, copy paste text around to your favorite LLM, and read together and along.

-This project was 90% vibe coded just to illustrate how one can very easily [read books together with LLMs](https://x.com/karpathy/status/1990577951671509438).
-I'm not going to support it in any way, it's provided here as is for other people's inspiration and I don't intend to improve it.
-Code is ephemeral now and libraries are over, ask your LLM to change it in whatever way you like.
+This project was 90% vibe coded just to illustrate how one can very easily [read books together with LLMs](https://x.com/karpathy/status/1990577951671509438)."*

 ## Usage